Absence of good: Late modern religion

+Criticism as a theory of evil

+Various philosophers have proposed that the privation theory of evil is inadequate in some respect, so that non-privative evils must be admitted in at least some cases.
+A typical example is Bertrand Russell, who criticized the doctrine in his essay The Elements of Ethics:

 Sorrow

 Pain and sorrow, mentioned by Russell in the quote above, are popular alleged counterexamples.
 The Stanford Encyclopedia of Philosophy article on "The Concept of Evil", written by philosopher Todd Calder, also says that "it seems that we cannot equate the evil of pain with the privation of pleasure or some other feeling.
 Pain is a distinct phenomenological experience which is positively bad and not merely not good."

 Thomas Aquinas, a proponent of the privation theory, argued against this opinion in his Summa Theologiae:[...] supposing the presence of something saddening or painful, it is a sign of goodness if a man is in sorrow or pain on account of this present evil.
 For if he were not to be in sorrow or pain, this could only be either because he feels it not, or because he does not reckon it as something unbecoming, both of which are manifest evils.
 Consequently it is a condition of goodness, that, supposing an evil to be present, sorrow or pain should ensue.